docterling/srs/README.md

 * [ShiWei](https://github.com/runner365): Specializes in SRT and H.265, maintaining SRT and FLV patches for FFmpeg.
 An expert in codecs and FFmpeg.
 * [ChenGuanghua](https://github.com/chen-guanghua): Focused on WebRTC/QoS and introduced the Asan toolchain to SRS.
 * [LiPeng](https://github.com/lipeng19811218): Concentrates on WebRTC and contributes to memory management and smart pointers.
-* [ZhaoWenjie](https://github.com/wenjiegit): One of the earliest contributors, focusing on HDS and Windows.
+* [ZhaoWenjie](https://github.com/wenjiegit): One of the earliest contributors, focusing on HDS.
 Has expertise in client technology.
 * [WuPengqiang](https://github.com/Bepartofyou): Focused on H.265, initially contributed to the FFmpeg module in SRS for transcoding AAC with OPUS for WebRTC.

 A huge `THANK YOU` goes out to: